Saravananr1112/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench_Coursera/README.md

 ### Formulate suggestions and recommendations for solving the business problem.
 I have performed data analysis using SQL queries and formulated recommendations to address the inventory-related business problems.

 * **Warehouse** - We can close warehouse C, which has space available (only 50% filled), and warehouses B and C share the same category of products.
-Also, we can remove the 1985 Toyota Supra, which has never been ordered from warehouse B. This helps us to reduce warehouse rental costs and optimize inventory allocation.
+Also, we can remove the 1985 Toyota Supra, which has never been ordered from warehouse B. It will help us to reduce warehouse rental costs and optimize inventory allocation.

+*  **Inventory** -  We have to remove the 1985 Toyota Supra from warehouse B, which has never been ordered from the start; this could increase the warehouse capacity.
+During our analysis, we identified a couple of products with a high volume of stock but low sales in all the warehouses.
+The best way to deal with it is to compare the price range of those products on the market and adjust the price accordingly.
+This may attract customers and increase the volume of sales.
+We can also do promotional campaigns, offer discounts, hire a social media influencer to promote the product, and offer bulk deals to motivate customers to purchase the products.
+We have to restock the out-of-stock products to meet customer demand and maintain sales flow.

+* **Employeee**  -